Superannuation in Australia: History

 Occupational superannuation in Australia began in the mid-19th century and has evolved significantly.
 Prior to 1992's mandatory superannuation, it developed in three phases.
 Initially, from the 19th century to the 1940s, it provided retirement income to select salaried employees.
 From the 1950s to the 1970s, it supplemented the age pension, primarily benefiting white-collar workers.
 By the 1970s, superannuation became a widespread fringe benefit, particularly among professionals, public sector employees, and the financial sector.
 By 1974, 32.2% of wage earners had coverage.

 For many years until 1976, what superannuation arrangements were in place were set up under industrial awards negotiated by the union movement or individual unions.
 A change to superannuation arrangements came about in 1983 through an agreement between the government and the trade unions; in the Prices and Incomes Accord, the trade unions agreed to forgo a national 3% pay increase which would be put into the new superannuation system for all employees in Australia.

 In 1992, employee contributions were matched by employers' contributions at 3% of the employees' income, and has been gradually increased.
 Though there is general widespread support for compulsory superannuation today, at the time of its introduction it was met with strong resistance by small business groups who were fearful of the burden associated with its implementation and its ongoing costs.

 In 1992, under the Keating Labor government, the compulsory employer contribution scheme became a part of a wider reform package addressing Australia's retirement income dilemma.
-It had been demonstrated that Australia, along with many other Western nations, would experience a major demographic shift in the coming as the population aged, and it was claimed that this would result in increased age pension payments that would place an unaffordable strain on the Australian economy.
+It had been demonstrated that Australia, along with many other Western nations, would experience a major demographic shift as the population aged, and it was claimed that this would result in increased age pension payments that would place an unaffordable strain on the Australian economy.
 The proposed solution was a "three pillars" approach to retirement income: